muhkyle17/muhkyle17/README.md

 - 👋   Hi, I’m Mikyle!
 - 👀   I’m interested in football, reading, watching movies, cooking and of course coding!
-- 🌱   I’m a full stack developer currently working at Creator Co!
+- 🌱   I’m a full stack developer currently working at Creator.Co and Growsari!
 - 📫   You can reach me at reyesmikyle17@gmail.com!
 - 🗂   Check out the projects that I've been working on.